 14. Milk

 A 2004 meta-analysis found a positive association between milk consumption and prostate cancer.
-Some experts believe the animal fat in dairy products may increase cancer risk.
+Some experts believe that animal fat in dairy products may increase cancer risk.

 15. Genetically-modified organisms (GMOs)